shivlendra20/Flutter_bmi_app/README.md

+#BMI app using FLUTTER
 This is an app which calculates BMI of a person